cwdeee/trust-network-guidelines/docs/materials.md

-## Stimulus Selection for German lexicon decision tasks
+This section is concerned with the stimulus Selection for German lexicon decision tasks.
 In lexical decision experiments, participants see a single word or pseudoword on the screen and respond with a keypress to indicate whether the item is a word or a pseudoword.
 Items are generally selected to fit specific criteria that depend on the research question.
 The first step is to select the items – to identify suitable words and find or generate pseudowords.

+## Where to find words
 One should select Words from Corpora: these resources contain many words from a given language and allow us to determine specific word characteristics, which are, in turn, important as selection criteria.
 Word frequency is one of the essential variables for lexical decision studies: How often a word occurs per million words in natural language ([more details](https://doi.org/10.1177/0963721417727521)).

 ### Corpora to Consider